arunkandregula/react-to-redux-todoapp/README.md

    1. To help newbies to transition from React to React with Redux.

 ## Current Step:
-  Step7.
+  Step8.

-## Current Branch: 07-nomalizing-state-shape
+## Current Branch: 08-log-every-state-change
-  Go to Step6 for related ReadMe for this branch.
+  Go to Step8 for related ReadMe for this branch.

-## Problems with Step 6.
-1. In real world, the state could be more complex like multiple arrays.
-   In this case, if same todo end up in more than one array, that could lead to data inconsistencies.

-## Step7 - Branch.
+## Step8 - Branch.
-07-treat-state-as-database
+08-log-every-state-change

-## Step7.
+## Step8.
- 1. Lets normalize the state and make it look like a database for consistency purposes.
- 2. Lets use v4() method of node-uuid npm package to generateId.
- 3. We also added support for LOAD_TODOS event.
+ 1. We will see how to log every state change in the redux app.
+In Redux app, although we dont have central Dispatcher like in Flux, every state chnage is centralized thru store.dispatch() method.

+ 2. In this step, we will see how we can override store.dispatch method to log every state change.
+    We will also see how to use console.group API for grouping and coloring the logs.

+ 3. In one of the subsequent steps, we will see how to achieve the same using a npm package. (redux-logger)